denkovarik/Annotate-KEGG-Pathway/README.md

 ```

 ### Cloning This Repo with SSH
 You can also clone this repo using SSH.
 Follow the instructions below to clone the repo using SSH.
 Please note that if you have already cloned the repo using HTTPS, then you can skip to the 'Install Dependencies' step.
+If you wish to clone this repo using SSH, then please note that you will need an account on Github or Gitlab.

 #### Generate an SSH Key Pair
 In order to clone this repository, you need to add your public SSH key to this repo.
 If you don't have one, then you would need to generate one.
 [How to Generate SSH key in Windows 10?
 Easy Methods!!](https://techpaal.com/how-to-generate-ssh-key-in-windows-10-easy-methods/) should help you generate an SSH key pair.